StingySketch/Stingy-Sketch/README.md

-# WavingSketch
+# Stingy Sketch

 ## Introduction

-In high-speed data streams, frequent items refer to items whose number of appearances exceeds a predefined threshold.
-Finding frequent items is a classic and critical problem in many applications, and unbiased estimation is an important aspect of this problem.
-However, existing algorithms which can achieve unbiased estimation suffer from poor accuracy.
-In this paper, we propose a new algorithm, WavingSketch, which is more accurate than existing unbiased algorithms while achieving unbiasedness.
-WavingSketch is also generic, and we show how it can be applied to three other different applications: finding heavy changes, finding persistent items, and finding Super-Spreaders.
-We prove its unbiasedness and a much lower error compared with the state-of-the-art technique, Unbiased SpaceSaving.
-Our experimental results show that, compared with Unbiased SpaceSaving, WavingSketch increases the insertion throughput by 4.50 times in average and decreases the error to up to 9 * 10^6 times (66 times in average) in finding frequent items.
-For other applications, WavingSketch can also decrease the error to up to 56 times.
+Frequency estimation of items in highly skewed data streams is a fundamental and hot problem in recent years.
+The literature demonstrates that sketch is the most promising solution, but no existing sketch can achieve both great precision and fast speed with limited memory.
+To address this issue, we propose a new sketch framework called Stingy Sketch.
+Stingy Sketch uses Bit-pinching Counter Tree to allocate the appropriate number of counters for distinct items, and uses a pipelined prefetch technique Prophet Queue to accelerate without losing precision.
+More importantly, the two techniques are cooperative so that Stingy Sketch can improve accuracy and speed simultaneously.
+The extensive experimental results show that Stingy Sketch is at most 50%more accurate than the state of the art (SOTA) of accuracy-oriented sketches and is at most33%faster than the SOTA of speed-oriented sketches.

 ## Descriptions

-We provide the source codes of WavingSketch and the algorithms we compared with in the task of finding frequent items in `./src`.
-We also provide the source codes for the specific version of WavingSketch and the algorithms we compared with in the three applications in `./src`, respectively.
+We provide the source codes of Stingy Sketch and the algorithms we compared with in the task of frequency estimation in `./src/Frequency Estimation`.

+We also the source codes of Stingy Sketch and the algorithms we compared with in the task of unbiased top-𝑘 detection  in`./src/Top-k Detection`.